acumos/system-integration/z2a/INSTALL.md

 * A SSH client with port-forward/tunnel/proxy capabilities
   * PuTTY (Windows SSH client)
   * SecureCRT (MacOS SSH client)
+  * OpenSSH (Linux SSH client)

 * The user **must** have sudo rights on the VM (i.e. must exist in the `/etc/sudoers` file).

 * The VM requires Internet access such that OS updates, OS supplemental packages and Helm chart installations can be performed.
 Either the VM has proxied access to the Internet or the user must be able to configure the proxy setting for the VM.

 > NOTE: internet proxy configurations are beyond the scope of the installation documentation.
 A very simple proxy mechanism has been provided to assist with the installation process.
 Proxy configuration HOWTO references have been included in the Additional Documentation section to assist with more complex configuration.

+* z2a requires that the following tool be installed prior to execution of the z2a scripts:
+  * git (the distributed source code management tool)
+  * yq (the YAML file processing tool)

 ## Assumptions